-Center for Health Justice (CHJ), expand its Los Angeles County (LAC)-based Program, Keeping it Real (KIR), for socially disenfranchised, African American and Latino participants (ages 13-34) with a history of incarceration (BAI has been contracted to serve as Evaluator of this project).
-A majority of KIR's services are delivered inside LAC Jails and at CHJ's Service Center, directly across the street from Men's Central Jail (MCJ), the discharge point for all men leaving the custody of the LAC Jail System.
-LAC is home to the world's largest jail system, as well as the world's largest probation department.
-LAC Jails have an average daily census of 17,000-20,000 inmates spread across nine facilities, while LAC Probation has a census of nearly 97,000 individuals under community supervision.
-The three LAC Jail facilities KIR provides its services in include: MCJ (men), Twin Towers Correctional Facility (men and women), and Century Regional Detention Facility (women).
+Center for Health Justice (CHJ), expanded its Los Angeles County (LAC)-based Program, Keeping it Real (KIR), for socially disenfranchised, African American, and Latino participants (ages 13-34) with a history of incarceration.
+BAI was contracted to serve as the Evaluator of this project.
+The majority of KIR's services were delivered inside LAC Jails and at CHJ's Service Center, located directly across the street from the Men's Central Jail (MCJ), the discharge point for all men leaving the custody of the LAC Jail System.
+LAC is home to one of the world's largest jail systems, as well as the largest probation department.
+The three LAC Jail facilities KIR provided services to included: MCJ (men), Twin Towers Correctional Facility (men and women), and Century Regional Detention Facility (women).
 Within the Jails, approximately 180,000 inmates are processed annually, and between 300 and 900 inmates are "booked" each day.
-27.8% of the males and 25.9% of the females are in the 18-25 age range.
-50.3% of the males are Latino and 30.1% African American.
-Among the females, 40.8% are Latino and 30.3% African American.
-Furthermore, LAC Jails segregate self-identified transgender (M2F), gay, bisexual men from the rest of the general population of men.
-They are housed in a section of MCJ known as the K6G Unit.
-The K6G Unit has an average daily census of 350-400 inmates.
-The average inmate stays in LAC Jails is approximately 44 days.
-BAI is contracted to evaluate this program.
 2017-2021.